Question:1

 Category : Rules and Regulations

-What is the difference between the following signs?
+What is the meaning of the following road marking?

 Category : Traffic Signs